 - Event details

 - Description (what they'll learn and why they should sign up)

 After you send the first email (ideally a month before the event), it's a good idea to send a reminder email or two to those who haven't registered yet.

 5. Social Advertising

 You can build custom audiences on Facebook using demographics and tracking.
-Facebook requires a great deal of data from every person who sets up an account—location, age, and interests are just some of the things people willingly put in their profile that can be helpful to advertisers.
+Facebook requires a great deal of data from every person who sets up an account, including location, age, and interests – which can be helpful for targeting ads.

-All of this data makes it easy for Facebook and LinkedIn to target ads that will seamlessly mesh with their users' profiles.
-So if your target audience for the webinar is marketing professionals who work in the healthcare industry, for example, you'll be able to direct your Facebook ads to just those people.
+For example, if your target audience for the webinar is marketing professionals who work in the healthcare industry, you'll be able to direct your Facebook ads to just those people.

 A social media content calendar is useful when scheduling your promotions and ads.
 Share the registration page on social networks at least once a week leading up to the webinar.

 - "Next week, join us..."